cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/common-tools/access-your-code.md

 For a tutorial on how to build code from Github into an application for use with Maestro, please follow our [Getting Started](/skycap/quickstarts/getting_started.html) guide for Skycap which walks you through the process.

-Skycap is the companion peroduct to Maestro.
+Skycap is the companion product to Maestro.
 You can read more about it [here](/maestro/the-basics/about-maestro.html#maestro-vs-skycap).